Renal handling of sodium and water

 To understand the action of diuretics, it is first necessary to review how the kidney filters fluid and forms urine.
 The following discussion and accompanying illustration provide a simple overview of how the kidney handles water and electrolytes.
 For more detailed explanation, particularly related to ion and fluid movement across the renal tubular cells, the reader should consult a physiology textbook.

 As blood flows through the kidney, it passes into glomerular capillaries located within the cortex (outer zone of the kidney).
 These glomerular capillaries are highly permeable to water and electrolytes.
 Glomerular capillary hydrostatic pressure drives (filters) water and electrolytes into Bowman's space and into the proximal convoluting tubule (PCT).
 About 20% of the plasma that enters the glomerular capillaries is filtered (termed filtration fraction).
-The PCT, which lies within the cortex , is the site of sodium, water and bicarbonate transport from the filtrate (urine), across the tubule wall, and into the interstitium of the cortex.
+The PCT, which lies within the cortex, is the site of sodium, water, and bicarbonate transport from the filtrate (urine), across the tubule wall, and into the interstitium of the cortex.
 About 65-70% of the filtered sodium is removed from the urine found within the PCT (this is termed sodium reabsorption).
-This sodium is reabsorbed isosmotically, meaning that every molecule of sodium that is reabsorbed is accompanied by a molecule of water.
-As the tubule dives into the medulla, or middle zone of the kidney, the tubule becomes narrower and forms a loop (Loop of Henle) that reenters the cortex as the thick ascending limb (TAL) that travels back to near the glomerulus.
+This sodium is reabsorbed iso-osmotically, meaning that every molecule of sodium that is reabsorbed is accompanied by a molecule of water.
+As the tubule dives into the medulla, or middle zone of the kidney, the tubule becomes narrower and forms a loop (Loop of Henle).
+This loop reenters the cortex as the thick ascending limb (TAL) that travels back to near the glomerulus.
 Because the interstitium of the medulla is very hyperosmotic and the Loop of Henle is permeable to water, water is reabsorbed from the Loop of Henle and into the medullary interstitium.
 This loss of water concentrates the urine within the Loop of Henle.

-The TAL, which is impermeable to water, has a cotransport system that reabsorbs sodium, potassium and chloride at a ratio of 1:1:2.
+The TAL, which is impermeable to water, has a co-transport system that reabsorbs sodium, potassium, and chloride at a ratio of 1:1:2.
 Approximately 25% of the sodium load of the original filtrate is reabsorbed at the TAL.
-From the TAL, the urine flows into the distal convoluting tubule (DCT), which is another site of sodium transport (~5% via a sodium-chloride cotransporter) into the cortical interstitium (the DCT is also impermeable to water).
+From the TAL, the urine flows into the distal convoluting tubule (DCT), which is another site of sodium transport (~5% via a sodium-chloride co-transporter) into the cortical interstitium (the DCT is also impermeable to water).
 Finally, the tubule dives back into the medulla as the collecting duct and then into the renal pelvis where it joins with other collecting ducts to exit the kidney as the ureter.
 The distal segment of the DCT and the upper collecting duct has a transporter that reabsorbs sodium (about 1-2% of filtered load) in exchange for potassium and hydrogen ion, which are excreted into the urine.
 It is important to note two things about this transporter.
-First, its activity is dependent on the tubular concentration of sodium, so that when sodium is high, more sodium is reabsorbed and more potassium and hydrogen ion are excreted.
+First, its activity is dependent on the tubular concentration of sodium, so that when sodium is high, more sodium is reabsorbed, and more potassium and hydrogen ion are excreted.
 Second, this transporter is regulated by aldosterone, which is a mineralocorticoid hormone secreted by the adrenal cortex.
 Increased aldosterone stimulates the reabsorption of sodium, which also increases the loss of potassium and hydrogen ion to the urine.
 Finally, water is reabsorbed in the collected duct through special pores that are regulated by antidiuretic hormone, which is released by the posterior pituitary.
 ADH increases the permeability of the collecting duct to water, which leads to increased water reabsorption, a more concentrated urine and reduced urine outflow (antidiuresis).
-Nearly all of the sodium originally filtered is reabsorbed by the kidney, so that less than 1% of originally filtered sodium remains in the final urine.
+Most of the sodium originally filtered is reabsorbed by the kidney, so that less than 1% of originally filtered sodium remains in the final urine.

 Mechanisms of diuretic drugs

-Because loop and thiazide diuretics increase sodium delivery to the distal segment of the distal tubule, this increases potassium loss (potentially causing hypokalemia) because the increase in distal tubular sodium concentration stimulates the aldosterone-sensitive sodium pump to increase sodium reabsorption in exchange for potassium and hydrogen ion, which are lost to the urine.
+Because loop and thiazide diuretics increase sodium delivery to the distal segment of the distal tubule, this increases potassium loss (potentially causing hypokalemia).
+This occurs because the increase in distal tubular sodium concentration stimulates the aldosterone-sensitive sodium pump to increase sodium reabsorption in exchange for potassium and hydrogen ion, which are lost to the urine.
 The increased hydrogen ion loss can lead to metabolic alkalosis.
-Part of the loss of potassium and hydrogen ion by loop and thiazide diuretics results from activation of the renin-angiotensin-aldosterone system that occurs because of reduced blood volume and arterial pressure.
+Part of the loss of potassium and hydrogen ions by loop and thiazide diuretics results from activation of the renin-angiotensin-aldosterone system that occurs because of reduced blood volume and arterial pressure.
 Increased aldosterone stimulates sodium reabsorption and increases potassium and hydrogen ion excretion into the urine.